OpenBB-finance/OpenBB/gamestonk_terminal/behavioural_analysis/README.md

-# MARKET SENTIMENT
+# BEHAVIOURAL ANALYSIS

-This menu aims to extrapolate market's sentiment regarding a pre-loaded ticker, and the usage of the following commands along with an example will be exploited below.
+This menu aims to extrapolate behavioural analysis regarding a pre-loaded ticker, and the usage of the following commands along with an example will be exploited below.

 [REDDIT](#REDDIT)
   * [wsb](#wsb)